adobe/commerce-cif-graphql-integration-reference/README.md

 This repository provides a reference implementation **example** that can be used as a **starting point** to develop a real integration.
 This is NOT a complete implementation that supports all the GraphQL queries of the CIF components and connector.
 Do not expect that it will work OOTB with all the CIF components: there is no point that we implement a full example mock implementation, this is just demonstrating how one should/can develop a real integration.

-**Very important**: in order to help a developer identifiy what GraphQL queries are sent by the CIF components and connector, this repository also contains a "pruned" Magento schema that only contains the fields being queried by the CIF components and connector.
+**Very important**: in order to help a developer identify what GraphQL queries are sent by the CIF components and connector, this repository also contains a "pruned" Magento schema that only contains the fields being queried by the CIF components and connector.
 This schema hence represents the fields of the Magento schema that must be implemented by a real integration in order to fully support all the CIF GraphQL queries.
 Make sure you read this [documentation](#schema-documentation).

 ## Introduction